infiniticio/docs.examples/java/booking/README.md

 This repository is described in the Infinitic documentation: https://docs.infinitic.io/overview/example-app

 ## Before running
-- If needed, update credentials in configs/infinitic.yml
+- If needed, update credentials in `src/main/resources/configs/infinitic.yml`

+- You don't need to update `infinitic.yml` if you use a local standalone Pulsar instance.
+Run this Pulsar instance using `docker compose up`.

 ## Running services separately
 - run bookingWorkflow service: `./gradlew run --args=/configs/bookingWorkflow.yml`